lordmagicfinger/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups  shows the list of the groups that the current user is part of 3-new_owner changes the owner of the file hello to betty 4-empty Create an empty file hello
+5-execute Adds execute permission to the owner of the file hello